Temperature-insensitive tunable and stable Fabry-Perot cavity for atomic physics: Conclusion

 \section{Conclusion}

 We have realized a tunable optical FP cavity that is passively stable at the $\num{4e-13}$ level in typical operating conditions.
-This cavity encompasses several optical accesses in order to couple atoms to its optical mode.
-This level of stability have been achieved thanks to the operation at the inversion temperature of the composite cavity at $\qty{4.9\pm 0.5}{\celsius}$.
+This cavity features several optical access ports in order to couple atoms to its optical mode.
+We achieved this stability by operating at the CTE zero-crossing temperature of the composite cavity, $T_0$ at $\qty{4.9\pm 0.5}{\celsius}$.

 A better suppression of temperature-induced drifts could further improve the frequency stability of the system.
-This could be implemented by applying feed-forward or traditional PID methods \cite{mangeot2016full, sabarianand_review_2020,janocha_real-time_2000} on the PZT voltage based on the lab temperature variations.
+This could be implemented by applying feed-forward or PID correction to the PZT voltage using lab temperature measurements \cite{mangeot2016full, sabarianand_review_2020,janocha_real-time_2000}.

-While this cavity has been designed with the purpose of the realization of an ytterbium superradiant laser, it can be used for other cQED experiments, or for applications requiring tunability and stability, such as gravitational wave interferometry.